 2. Playoff Finals Weekend – POFW

 a.
-Playoff Finals Weekend takes place at the Motorpoint Arena, Nottingham over the weekend of 13th and 14th April 2019, with the semi-finals taking place on the Saturday and the third v fourth-placed match and Grand Final on the Sunday.
+Playoff Finals Weekend takes place at the end of the season, with the Semi-Finals taking place on the Saturday and the third v fourth-placed match and Grand Final on the Sunday.

 b.
 All games played at POFW are standalone games with the two winning teams progressing to the Grand Final on the Sunday and the two losing teams the third v fourth-placed match.